-You can use a digital signature to sign .rdp files that are used for RemoteApp connections to the Remote Desktop Session Host (RD Session Host) server.
-This includes the .rdp files that are used for connections through RD Web Access to RemoteApp programs and to the desktop of an RD Session Host server.
+You can use a digital signature to sign .rdp files that are used for RemoteApp connections to the terminal server.
+This includes the .rdp files that are used for connections through TS Web Access to RemoteApp programs and to the terminal server desktop.

-To connect to a RemoteApp program by using a digitally signed .rdp file, the client must be running at least Remote Desktop Client (RDC) 6.1.
+To connect to a RemoteApp program by using a digitally signed .rdp file, the client must be running Remote Desktop Client (RDC) 6.1.
 (The RDC 6.1 client supports Remote Desktop Protocol 6.1.)

 If you use a digital certificate, the cryptographic signature on the connection file provides verifiable information about your identity as its publisher.
 This enables clients to recognize your organization as the source of the RemoteApp program or the remote desktop connection, and allows them to make more informed trust decisions about whether to start the connection.
 This helps protect against the use of .rdp files that were altered by a malicious user.

-If you are already using an SSL certificate for RD Session Host server or RD Gateway connections, you can use the same certificate to sign .rdp files.
+If you are already using an SSL certificate for terminal server or TS Gateway connections, you can use the same certificate to sign .rdp files.
 However, if users will connect to RemoteApp programs from public or home computers, you must use either of the following:

 A certificate from a public CA that participates in the Microsoft Root Certificate Program Members program (http://go.microsoft.com/fwlink/?LinkID=59547).